bazelbuild/proposals/designs/2022-01-21-optional-toolchains.md

 # Migration and Backwards Compatibility

-Under either option, rule authors should be aware of the new capabilities and update their rule implementations to handle `ctx.toolchains[toolchain_type]` evaluating to `None`.
-With the first proposal (no API change), all rules should begin migration ASAP, but the changes will be backwards compatible (the check will never be used with mandatory toolchains).

-With the second option (new API for `toolchains`), rule authors who want to use optional toolchains will need to check which Bazel version the rules are used with and then decide which form to use.
+With the new API for `toolchains`, rule authors who want to use optional toolchains will need to check which Bazel version the rules are used with and then decide which form to use.
 However, rule authors who are happy to continue using mandatory toolchains will be able to continue as before, with no worry that `ctx.toolchains[toolchain_type]` will evaluate to `None`.

+Rule authors who choose to use optional toolchains should update their rule implementations to handle `ctx.toolchains[toolchain_type]` evaluating to `None`.

 # Possible future work

-One possibility for future changes (using the API changes in version 2) are changes to how missing toolchains are handled.
+One possibility for future changes to update how missing toolchains are handled.
 Instead of Bazel generating an error for missing optional toolchains (as happens now), in the future Bazel could simply indicate that a target which cannot find all mandatory toolchains is incompatible with the current target platform, and use the existing support for
 [skipping incompatible targets](https://docs.bazel.build/versions/5.0.0/platforms.html#skipping-incompatible-targets).

 Instead of an API change, it could also be possible for rule implementations to return the [`IncompatiblePlatformProvider`](https://docs.bazel.build/versions/5.0.0/skylark/lib/IncompatiblePlatformProvider.html) to indicate that a target which is missing a toolchain cannot be built.

+# Alternatives Considered

+## API Changes

+### Option 1: All toolchains are optional

+**Note:** This option was not selected, because the richer API makes migration simpler and is a better match for existing APIs (such as attribute definition).

+This option presents the simplest API: all toolchain types declared by a rule in the `toolchains` parameter are optional, and could potentially not be present when the rule implementation is executed.
+Rule implementations should check the result of `ctx.toolchains[toolchain_type]` and raise an error if the value is `None` and this cannot be handled.

+Existing rules will need to migrate to handle this case, although this is entirely for error handling, as any build that succeeds with mandatory toolchains will also succeed with optional toolchains.